bruno-strandberg/MONA/README.md

 * pos and dir refer to vertex position and neutrino direction, respectively, and are provided for MC truth and 2 reco's (track and shower).
 * energy and bjorkeny refer to the neutrion energy and Bjorken y, respectively, given for MC truth and 2 reco's (bjorkeny for tracks is currently empty).
 * there are variables for various PID scores.
-* For further info, see the documentation for `SummaryParser.h`
+* For further info, see the documentation for `SummaryParser` and `SummaryEvent`
 * The variables `<reco>_ql0(12)` define *quality levels* and are described in detail below.

 ### Quality levels

 For each reconstruction there are branches called `<reco>_ql0, <reco>_ql1, ...`, where  `ql` stands for *quality level*.

 * Quality level 0 is the lowest quality level, meaning somewhere in the reco chain it has been tested that the reconstruction worked in the most minimal way, e.g. that it did not return a NaN.
+E.g, for tracks, typically `gandalf_is_good` flag is stored there.

 * Quality level 1 is the next lowest quality level.
-In this case the reconstruction has been tested against quality cuts set by the reconstruction specialists, as described on the wiki and the Moritz' script.
-Additionally, in this case the event containment cut is loosened, such that the vertex can be up to 30 m outside the instrumented volume.

-* Quality level 2 is the highest quality level.
-It is the same as above, but the vertex needs to be inside the instrumented volume.

-For ECAP April 2018 MC data We are usually advised to use ql1, as it selects more events and improves statistics.
-For shower there is no level 2 defined.
+It is up to the user to define what is written there, e.g. for tracks `gandalf_is_selected` can be stored there.
+To see what is stored in `ql1` for different pre-processed MC mass productions, consult the corresponding `apps/data_sorting/...to_MONA.C` source code.

+* Quality level 2 and 3 can be used similarly to Quality level 1.

 The quality levels are populated by the user in applications `apps/data_sorting/..._to_MONA`.
 In the end, it is up to the user to choose what sort of qualities these flags are used for.
-There is freedom to create custom quality cuts when PID tree is converted to summary formate, e.g. the user can create a new variable in the summary event
+There is freedom to create custom quality cuts when PID tree is converted to summary format, e.g. the user can create a new variable in the summary event
 ~~~
 Double_t fTrack_ql3 = (nhits > 30)
 ~~~